 The Bonds will be general obligations of the Commonwealth to which its full faith and credit will be pledged for the payment of principal and interest when due.
 However, it should be noted that Chapter 62F of the Massachusetts General Laws imposes a state tax revenue growth limit and does not exclude principal and interest payments on Commonwealth debt obligations from the scope of the limit.
-It should be noted further that Section 60B of Chapter 29 of the Massachusetts General Laws imposes an annual limitation on the percentage of total appropriations that may be expended for payment of interest and principal on general obligation debt of the Commonwealth.
-These statutes are both subject to amendment or repeal by the Legislature.
-Currently, both actual tax revenue growth and annual general obligation debt service are below the statutory limits.
-See the Commonwealth Information Statement under the headings "COMMONWEALTH REVENUES AND EXPENDITURES - Limitations on Tax Revenues" and "LONG-TERM LIABILITIES - General Authority to Borrow; Limit on Debt Service Appropriations."
+This statute is subject to amendment or repeal by the Legislature.
+Currently, actual tax revenue growth is below the statutory limit.
+See the Information Statement under the heading "Commonwealth Revenues and Expenditures - Limitations on Tax Revenues."

 The Commonwealth has waived its sovereign immunity and consented to be sued on contractual obligations, including the Bonds, and all claims with respect thereto.
 However, the property of the Commonwealth is not generally subject to attachment or levy to pay a judgment, and the satisfaction of any judgment generally requires a legislative appropriation.
 Enforcement of a claim for payment of principal of or interest on the Bonds may also be subject to the provisions of federal or state statutes, if any, hereafter enacted extending the time for payment or imposing other constraints upon enforcement, insofar as the same may be constitutionally applied.
 The United States Bankruptcy Code is not applicable to the Commonwealth.
-Under Massachusetts law, the Bonds have all of the qualities and incidents of negotiable instruments under the Uniform Commercial Code.
-The Bonds are not subject to acceleration.
+Under Massachusetts law, the Bonds have all of the qualities and incidents of negotiable instruments under the